 Now it’s time for the lightest fat bike in our review, coming from the biggest bike manufacturer in the world: the Trek Farley 9.8.
 As it was in case of the Ice Cream Truck, a frame of the Trek Farley 9.8 doesn’t have typical chunky looks we used to, but while the steel-made former one adds some unnecessary baggage, the latter is a carbon masterpiece of lightness.

-The Trek Farley is kitted with beyond impressive high-end components, like Bontrager Wampa carbon-fibre rims, SRAM X01 drivetrain and SRAM Guide hydraulic disc brakes.
-This lightest fat bike in our ranking is available in absolutely alluring matte carbon smoke colour scheme and four sizes: 15.5, 17.5, 19.5 and 21.5''.
+The Trek Farley is kitted with beyond impressive high-end components, like Bontrager Wampa carbon-fiber rims, SRAM X01 drivetrain and SRAM Guide hydraulic disc brakes.
+This lightest fat bike in our ranking is available in absolutely alluring matte carbon smoke colour scheme and four sizes: 15.5, 17.5, 19.5 and 21.5”.

 Farley 9.8 is a fantastic high-end machine absolutely worth its price, but if you’re looking for a quality from Trek without spending a fortune, you should check lower Farley models made on aluminium frames.

 After going through some exciting high-end models comes the time to go back down to earth and take a looks at some more affordable fat bikes, perfect for entry-level riders.
 With a quickly developing segment of fat bikes, the Specialized Fatboy’s frame and carbon fork with 135mm of spacing (150mm being a current standard) must be called slightly outdated, but nonetheless the bike is dependable enough to meet expectations of all beginners and offers good value for a relatively low price.